fdilke/bewl/README.md

 I've implemented this in Java, Clojure and now Scala.
 Really it should be in Haskell but I am only partway through [Barely Remember you a Hask](http://learnyouahaskell.com)

+# Intended applications

+- Explore the topos of graphs.
+Bewl will let us talk about graphs as if they were sets
+- Explore parity in other topoi (as it's so poorly understood for sets)

 # Done so far

 - Created Topos API as a trait